its-Pa1/its-Pa1/README.md

 🌱 Currently, I am delving into the utilization of AI in mechanistic modeling.

-💻 My ongoing work focuses on modeling and simulating ovarian follicles, integrating single-cell dynamics into population-level models to gain deeper insights...
+💻 My ongoing work focuses on modeling and simulating ovarian follicles, integrating single-cell dynamics into population-level models to gain deeper insights.

 <!---